 Please press the arrows below to alternate between tables.

 As part of the South-South Cooperation, China pledged in late February 2021 to provide COVID-19 vaccines to 19 African countries.
 Following the 8th FOCAC Ministerial Meeting that took place on 30 November 2021, China made a new pledge to provide 1 billion doses of vaccines to Africa, including 600 million doses as donation and 400 million doses to be provided through such means as joint production by Chinese companies and relevant African countries.
 To date, 47 African countries have been receiving vaccines from China.
 While the pace of these deals has picked up on several occasions, China’s total number of vaccines delivered to Africa has constantly remained low.

 Out of the 186 million doses sold and 80 million pledged donations to Africa, China has delivered 125 million, of which 31 million have been donations.
 However, issues of affordability and accessibility are particularly critical for African countries with limited financial resources at their disposal.
 Alongside bilateral agreements, Africa has also been receiving vaccines through the COVAX initiative.

 China’s Vaccines in Latin America

-Latin America has received the second largest quantity of Chinese vaccines, despite having only 18 countries with vaccines deals with China.
-Latin America’s relations with China have always been close, especially since both regions are also working under the South-South Cooperation and the Belt and Road Initiative.
-China has donated only 1 million vaccine doses to the region, and has sold 291 million doses, with 82 million doses delivered.
-China is also providing the region with active ingredients to make other vaccines, such as the AstraZeneca vaccine.
+Latin America has received the second-largest quantity of Chinese vaccines, despite only 22 countries having vaccine deals with China.
+Like Africa, Latin America and China are also working under the South-South Cooperation and the Belt and Road Initiative.
+While China has donated only 12 million doses to the region, it has sold 396 million doses, and to date, delivered 293 million doses.
+China also provides the region with active ingredients to make Chinese and other vaccines, such as the AstraZeneca vaccine.

 China’s Vaccines by Manufacturers